isomerpages/mlaw-corp/_covid19/11-B-part8-faq-a.md

 Please see FAQ 7 for more details on the moratorium, and when it ends.

-12. What happens if a party commences or continues SOPA adjudication proceedings in breach of the moratorium?
+**12. What happens if a party commences or continues SOPA adjudication proceedings in breach of the moratorium?**

 * It is an offence to commence or continue SOPA adjudication proceedings (or court or arbitral proceedings) without reasonable excuse, in breach of the moratorium.

 * The SMC (as the authorised nominating body) or the SOPA adjudicator should be informed that there is a prior Part 8 application.
 Any SOPA adjudication proceedings commenced in breach of the moratorium will be terminated by the SOPA adjudicator, if an adjudicator has already been appointed.
 If an adjudicator has not yet been appointed, SMC (as the authorised nominating body) will take no further action on the application.

-13. Is a party precluded from commencing SOPA proceedings after a Part 8 Determination has been made?
+**13. Is a party precluded from commencing SOPA proceedings after a Part 8 Determination has been made?**

 * No, a party can still file an adjudication application under SOPA **<u>after</u>** a Part 8 Determination has been made.
 * However, the SOPA adjudicator will consider only the contract as adjusted by the Part 8 Determination.